UBene/HW_picam/README.md

 Plug-in has been used internally and has been stable.
 Check Git repository for detailed history.
 Tested on PI PIXIS CCD.

+### 0.2.0	2020-08-04	Connect to multiple cameras

+Tested with PI EMCCD, PI Pylon